Faith in the Son and new birth

 John writes so believers may know they have eternal life and approach God with confidence in prayer, especially regarding sin within the community.

-13 These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God.
+13 I have written these things to you who believe in the name of the Son of God, so that you may know that you have eternal life.

 Believers have confidence that God hears them when they ask according to his will.

-14 This is the boldness which we have toward him, that if we ask anything according to his will, he listens to us.
+14 And this is the confidence that we have before Him: If we ask anything according to His will, He hears us.

-15 And if we know that he listens to us, whatever we ask, we know that we have the petitions which we have asked of him.
+15 And if we know that He hears us in whatever we ask, we know that we already possess what we have asked of Him.

 John calls believers to intercede for a brother or sister whose sin does not lead to death while soberly acknowledging sin that leads to death.

-16 If anyone sees his brother sinning a sin not leading to death, he shall ask, and God will give him life for those who sin not leading to death.
-There is a sin leading to death.
-I don’t say that he should make a request concerning this.
+16 If anyone sees his brother committing a sin not leading to death, he should ask God, who will give life to those who commit this kind of sin.
+There is a sin that leads to death; I am not saying he should ask regarding that sin.

-17 All unrighteousness is sin, and there is a sin not leading to death.
+17 All unrighteousness is sin, yet there is sin that does not lead to death.

 John gives final certainties about new birth, protection, the world’s bondage under the evil one, and the Son’s coming to give understanding of the true God.